berksankir/DSA-project/README.md

 •	GDELT Events (v2): Global event records; we will use protest (root 14) and related tension/violence families (13, 15–20).

-•	Lowy Global Diplomacy Index (optional): Yearly diplomatic network/context measures.
+•	Lowy Global Diplomacy Index: Yearly diplomatic network/context measures.

 All sources are public and will be credited and their licenses will be respected.
 ________________________________________